sakaiproject/sakai/basiclti/docs/sakai_lti_api.md

     included for backwards compatibility since LTI 1.1 now supports outcomes in a standard cross-LMS manner.

--   Store a 4K settings string in Sakai that is placed on each launch request.
-This allows zero-footprint External Tools to be built if all the tool data can be reduced to a single 4K string.

 Several of these extensions APIs are implemented in the same fashion in the BasicLTI4Moodle, ATutor 2.0.2, and the Building Block and PowerLink from SPV Software